RsyncProject/rsync/rsync.1.md

     See the `--max-size` option for a description of how SIZE can be specified.
     The default suffix if none is given is bytes.

+    Beginning in 3.2.3, a value of 0 specifies no limit.

     You can set a default value using the environment variable RSYNC_MAX_ALLOC using the same SIZE values as supported by this option.
 If the remote